CaraJ7/MMSearch/README.md

 Note that there are four tasks for computing the final score of MMSearch: end2end, requery, rerank, and summarization.

 The requery task is automatically evaluated when conducting the end2end task.
-Therefore, to evaluate on all the tasks in MMSearch, you only need to conduct evaluation on the end2end, rerank and summarization tasks.
+Therefore, to evaluate all the tasks in MMSearch, you only need to conduct evaluation on the end2end, rerank and summarization tasks.
 The evaluation codes are as follows:

 ```bash
 # end2end task